pqpq/Homework23/README.md

 It is quite a long program.

 Even after making the Hand() function table driven, it seems clumsy.
-We could just force the user to enter 5 separate values rather than having to split the input string for them.

 The Card structure has redundancy.
 I tried to keep it data only, but if we have a getter for value, rather than a member, we could calculate it from rank on demand.
+This is only used when finding 15s, so it would offer no benefit.

 The flags for whether we have found a run or flush are annoying.
 I couldn't think of a neater way of doing this.